1. Project pages are clingy.

 A lot of architects tell me how frustrating they find tyre kickers.
 The best way to fight the kickers is to create a contact form that prods their brief out of them.

-You can see an example of a qualification form at the bottom of one of our client’s websites.
-Sergio’s form asks questions about budget, goals, seriousness of enquiry.
+You can see an example of a qualification form on the contact page of one of my clients websites.
+Neil Dusheiko Architects’ form asks questions about budget, goals, seriousness of enquiry.
 That way, he can get a sense of who matters and who doesn’t before following up.

 Once you upgrade your form, it should redirect visitors to the thank you page I mentioned earlier.